shoaibrayeen/Programmers-Community/Data Structure/Linked List/Search An Element in Singly Linked List/readMe.md

 - Searching Element

 # Output
-- 'YES' if Element found in the Array otherwise 'NO'
+- 'YES' if Element found in the Linked List
+-  otherwise 'NO'